MINI Electric hatchback review

 The boot measures 211 litres, which beats the meagre 171-litre boot found in the Honda e but is a noticeable 100 litres smaller than the Peugeot e-208's boot.
 Flip up the false boot floor and there is a handy place to keep its charging cable or valuables, but this can only be accessed when the boot is empty.

 The MINI Electric is based on the regular petrol and diesel versions, and aside from its electronics, should actually be simpler and more reliable in theory.
 That's because an electric motor has far fewer moving parts than a combustion engine, no oil, and does away with things like a conventional clutch and gearbox.

 If you're worried this is MINI's first electric car, that's also not strictly true.
-MINI itself experimented with an electric car a decade ago, building 500 MINI E models and loaning them out for field trials.
-A great deal of parent company BMW's technology from the i3 also features in the MINI Electric.
+MINI itself experimented with an electric car a decade ago, building a limited number of MINI E models and loaning them out for field trials.
+The exercise indirectly led to the BMW i3, and now MINI benefits from parent company BMW's electric expertise.

 The standard MINI Hatch scored four out of five stars in Euro NCAP crash tests; a rating we expect will also apply to the Electric.
 It features a bonnet that pops up in a collision to help protect pedestrians, six airbags and a passenger airbag deactivation switch.
 MINIs also come with an eCall system that can automatically alert the emergency services if the car is involved in a serious collision.